-A. Effective May 20, 2021, the minimum base salary range for classifications covered by this Resolution shall be increased by eight and thirty-five hundredths percent (8.35%).
-Employees who are below their classification's minimum salary range at the time of implementation will receive an increase in pay to place the employee at the new minimum salary for their classification's salary range and the employee's anniversary date shall be reset to the effective date of the salary increase.
+- A. Effective the first full pay period following Board approval of this Resolution, all classifications covered by this Resolution shall receive a five percent (5.0%) increase to their base salary.
+Employees will receive a five percent (5.0%) increase except those employees who are above the maximum of the salary range for their classification.
+Employees who are above the maximum of the salary range shall receive an increase in base salary up to the maximum of the new salary range not to exceed five percent (5%). - B. Effective May 1, 2025, all classifications covered by this Resolution shall receive a four percent (4.0%) increase to their base salary.
+Employees will receive a four percent (4.0%) increase except those employees who are above the maximum of the salary range for their classification.
+Employees who are above the maximum of the salary range shall receive an increase in base salary up to the maximum of the new salary range not to exceed four percent (4%).

-- B. Effective July 1, 2021, the maximum base salary range for classifications covered by this Resolution shall be increased by two percent (2.0%).
-Employees who have been at the maximum of their classification's salary range for one year or longer as of the beginning of the pay period in which the 2.0% increase to the maximum salary of the range is implemented will concurrently receive a 2.0% increase to their salary in order to place them at the new maximum in the salary range in which case the employee's anniversary date will be reset to the beginning of the pay period in which the increase to the maximum salary of the range is implemented. - C. Effective July 14, 2022, the maximum base salary range for classifications covered by this Resolution shall be increased by two percent (2.0%).
-Employees who have been at the maximum of their classification's salary range for one year or longer as of the beginning of the pay period in which the 2.0% increase to the maximum salary of the range is implemented will concurrently receive a 2.0% increase to their salary in order to place them at the new maximum in the salary range in which case the employee's anniversary date will be reset to the beginning of the pay period in which the increase to the maximum salary of the range is implemented. - D. Effective July 13, 2023, the maximum base salary range for classifications covered by this Resolution shall be increased by two and one-half percent (2.5%).
-Employees who have been at the maximum of their classification's salary range for one year or longer as of the beginning of the pay period in which the 2.5% increase to the maximum salary of the range is implemented will concurrently receive a 2.5% increase to their salary in order to place them at the new maximum in the salary range in which case the employee's anniversary date will be reset to the beginning of the pay period in which the increase to the maximum salary of the range is implemented. - E. The salary ranges for the Deputy County Counsel CE classification series shall be established in accordance with an internal salary benchmark of five and one-half percent (5.5%) above the represented Deputy County Counsel series.
-Employees who have been at the maximum of their classification's salary range for one year or longer as of the beginning of the pay period in which a salary adjustment is implemented as a result of the internal salary benchmark will concurrently receive the equivalent increase to their salary, up to a maximum of 4.0%, in order to place them at the new maximum in the salary range in which case the employee's anniversary date will be reset to the beginning of the pay period in which the increase to the maximum salary of the range is implemented.

-- F. Board of Supervisors salary shall be established in accordance with Ordinance 780. - G. Independent Elected Officials shall receive salary and/or cost of living adjustments in accordance with Ordinance 781.
+- C. Effective April 30, 2026, all classifications covered by this Resolution shall receive a four percent (4.0%) increase to their base salary.
+Employees will receive a four percent (4.0%) increase except those employees who are above the maximum of the salary range for their classification.
+Employees who are above the maximum of the salary range shall receive an increase in base salary up to the maximum of the new salary range not to exceed four percent (4%). - D. The salary ranges for the Deputy County Counsel CE classification series shall be established in accordance with an internal salary benchmark of five and one-half percent (5.5%) above the represented Deputy County Counsel series.
+Employees who have been at the maximum of their classification's salary range for one year or longer as of the beginning of the pay period in which a salary adjustment is implemented as a result of the internal salary benchmark will concurrently receive the equivalent increase to their salary, up to a maximum of 4.0%, in order to place them at the new maximum in the salary range in which case the employee's anniversary date will be reset to the beginning of the pay period in which the increase to the maximum salary of the range is implemented. - E. Board of Supervisors salary shall be established in accordance with Ordinance 780. - F. Independent Elected Officials shall receive salary and/or cost of living adjustments in accordance with Ordinance 781.